rjreed/sketchdb/README.md

 from the top level of your project directory to setup an instance of sketchdb.

-The setup application will create a new directory in that top level directory of the project called "sketchdb_store" where data will be stored.
+The setup application will create a new directory in that top level directory of the project named "sketchdb_store" where data will be stored, along with a subdirectory named "tables". (that's all sketchdb-setup does)

 ### API